cysouw/diathesis/text/c13_zumInfinitive.md

 In German orthography, when an infinitive is used as a noun (as most clearly indicated by a preceding article) than it should be written with a capital letter.
 Consequently, I have written all infinitives with capitals in this chapter.
 However, there is quite a bit of uncertainty in the daily orthographic practice.
 For example, both capitalised and non-capitalised forms of the *am* progressive are frequently attested in contemporary German [@gargyan2010: 67-68, 73-74].

-The morphosyntactic characteristics of the *Präpositions­In­fi­ni­tiv* are discussed in detail in [@sec:zuminfinitive-structure].
-In identifying a *Präpositions­In­fi­ni­tiv*, care has to be taken to distinguish it from other highly similar constructions.
-First, a *Präpositions­In­fi­ni­tiv* is a monoclausal construction, distinct from other highly similar, but underlyingly biclausal subordinate structures, like with *träumen von* 'to dream of' in [@next a], see [@sec:zuminfinitive-subordination].
-Second, the *Präpositions­In­fi­ni­tiv* is different from adverbial phrases with infinitives, like goal-oriented *zum Schwimmen* 'with the intent to swim' in [@next b], see [@sec:zuminfinitive-teleological].
+The morphosyntactic characteristics of the *Präpositions­in­fi­ni­tiv* are discussed in detail in [@sec:zuminfinitive-structure].
+In identifying a *Präpositions­in­fi­ni­tiv*, care has to be taken to distinguish it from other highly similar constructions.
+First, a *Präpositions­in­fi­ni­tiv* is a monoclausal construction, distinct from other highly similar, but underlyingly biclausal subordinate structures, like with *träumen von* 'to dream of' in [@next a], see [@sec:zuminfinitive-subordination].
+Second, the *Präpositions­in­fi­ni­tiv* is different from adverbial phrases with infinitives, like goal-oriented *zum Schwimmen* 'with the intent to swim' in [@next b], see [@sec:zuminfinitive-teleological].

 ::: ex
 - Sie träumt vom Schwimmen.
 - Er läuft zum Schwimmen durch die halbe Stadt.
 :::

-The result of this meticulous demarcation is that only very few clearly grammaticalised constructions with a *Präpositions­In­fi­ni­tiv* can be identified.
+The result of this meticulous demarcation is that only very few clearly grammaticalised constructions with a *Präpositions­in­fi­ni­tiv* can be identified.
 The handful of epitheses and the three diatheses that are presented in this chapter are all constructed with just a few light verbs, namely *haben, sein, bleiben, gehen, fahren, kommen* and *halten*.
 I propose the following German names for the three diatheses:

 - ~~[PBJ › SBJ › Ø]~~ *sein zum* ~~Auslösersubjektivierung~~ (see [@sec:zuminfinitive-sein-zum])
 - ~~[OBJ › SBJ › OBJ]~~ *haben am* ~~Pertinenzinversiv~~ (see [@sec:zuminfinitive-haben-am])
 - ~~[Ø › SBJ › OBJ]~~ *halten am* ~~Fortsetzungskausativ~~ (see [@sec:zuminfinitive-halten-causative])

-## Defining the *Präpositions­In­fi­ni­tiv*
+## Defining the *Präpositions­in­fi­ni­tiv*

-### The *Präpositions­In­fi­ni­tiv*
+### The *Präpositions­in­fi­ni­tiv*

-The *Präpositions­In­fi­ni­tiv* is a grammaticalised construction that will be distinguished from the superficially identical 'regular' combination of a preposition with an article and an infinitive.
-This distinction is rather subtle and there is quite some individual variation, indicating that the *Präpositions­In­fi­ni­tiv* is still in its early stages of grammaticalisation.
-I will first discuss the general characteristics of regular preposition+article+infinitive combinations, only to subsequently argue that the *Präpositions­In­fi­ni­tiv* [@next a] is different, see [@sec:zuminfinitive-structure].
-Various highly similar structures will be distinguished from the *Präpositions­In­fi­ni­tiv* in the ensuing sections, namely (i) governed prepositional subordination [@next b], see [@sec:zuminfinitive-subordination], (ii) adverbial modification [@next c], see [@sec:zuminfinitive-teleological] and (iii) the *Funktions­verb­gefüge* [@next d], see [@sec:zuminfinitive-funktionsverb].
+The *Präpositions­in­fi­ni­tiv* is a grammaticalised construction that will be distinguished from the superficially identical 'regular' combination of a preposition with an article and an infinitive.
+This distinction is rather subtle and there is quite some individual variation, indicating that the *Präpositions­in­fi­ni­tiv* is still in its early stages of grammaticalisation.
+I will first discuss the general characteristics of regular preposition+article+infinitive combinations, only to subsequently argue that the *Präpositions­in­fi­ni­tiv* [@next a] is different, see [@sec:zuminfinitive-structure].
+Various highly similar structures will be distinguished from the *Präpositions­in­fi­ni­tiv* in the ensuing sections, namely (i) governed prepositional subordination [@next b], see [@sec:zuminfinitive-subordination], (ii) adverbial modification [@next c], see [@sec:zuminfinitive-teleological] and (iii) the *Funktions­verb­gefüge* [@next d], see [@sec:zuminfinitive-funktionsverb].

 ::: ex
 - Der Vater kommt gerade vom Einkaufen. \
-  ('vom Einkaufen' = *Präpositions­In­fi­ni­tiv*, [@sec:zuminfinitive-structure])
+  ('vom Einkaufen' = *Präpositions­in­fi­ni­tiv*, [@sec:zuminfinitive-structure])
 - Der Husten kommt sicher vom Rauchen. \
   ('vom Rauchen' = Governed prepositional subordination, [@sec:zuminfinitive-subordination])
 - Der Senior kommt täglich zum Schwimmen. \